NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

             - Icon --> systems/dnd5e/icons/spells/evil-eye-red-1.jpg
             - Journal --> Journal (C) --> Custom Conditions --> Hunter's Mark
         - Add more conditions as needed!
-- [Compendium Folders](https://foundryvtt.com/packages/compendium-folders/) - Adds the ability to create folders for compendiums.
-A must-have if you prefer a high amount of organization in your world.

-  NOTE: If while using this module you 1) add a compendium to a folder, then 2) remove the compendium from the folder, that compendium will no longer appear in your Default folder.
-Re-enable the compendium in a folder to show it again.
-- [Conditional Visibility](https://foundryvtt.com/packages/conditional-visibility/) - Adds certain conditions that hides tokens for players based on certain sight conditions such as Invisibility, being shrouded in the Darkness spell, etc. A borderline must-have if one of your players is a Shadow Sorcerer.
-    - Auto hide on stealth rolls --> Disabled
 - [Compact DnDBeyond 5e Character Sheet](https://foundryvtt.com/packages/compact-beyond-5e-sheet/) - Adds a compact DnDBeyond-style character sheet for PCs.
-    - Limit actions to cantrips --> Disabled
     - Use expanded sheet as limited --> Disabled
     - Include minute-long spells as actions --> Enabled
     - Show passive perception --> Enabled
     - Show passive insight --> Enabled
     - Show passive investigation --> Enabled
     - Show passive stealth --> Enabled
+- [Compendium Folders](https://foundryvtt.com/packages/compendium-folders/) - Adds the ability to create folders for compendiums.
+A must-have if you prefer a high amount of organization in your world.

+  NOTE: If while using this module you 1) add a compendium to a folder, then 2) remove the compendium from the folder, that compendium will no longer appear in your Default folder.
+Re-enable the compendium in a folder to show it again.
+- [Condition Automation](https://foundryvtt.com/packages/condition-automation/) - Automatically generates shadows based on elevation when combined with
+  [Token Magic FX](https://foundryvtt.com/packages/tokenmagic/), removes vision automatically when a token is blinded, and freezes a token when it is paralyzed.
+It has multiple other status effects that automatically affect a token if its status changes.
+    - Blinding setting --> Perfect vision limit sight
+    - Blind status name --> Blinded
+    - Enable unlinked token vision settings --> Disabled
+    - Shadow Settings --> Disabled (Would enable if I had Token Magic FX enabled)
+- [Conditional Visibility](https://foundryvtt.com/packages/conditional-visibility/) - Adds certain conditions that hides tokens for players based on certain sight conditions such as Invisibility, being shrouded in the Darkness spell, etc. A borderline must-have if one of your players is a Shadow Sorcerer.
+    - Auto hide on stealth rolls --> Disabled
 - [Crash's 5e Downtime Tracking](https://foundryvtt.com/packages/5e-training/) - Adds another tab on supported character sheets to allow for tracking of activities.
 Uses could include training, keeping track of "worship score"/piety, Xanathar's downtime rules, etc.
+    - Enable GM only mode --> Disabled
     - Show downtime tab (PCs) --> Enabled
     - Show downtime tab (NPCs) --> Enabled
     - Downtime tab name --> Activities
+    - Character sheet width adjustment --> 50
     - Default attribute/skill for check-based progression --> Intelligence
     - Default activity completion target (ability/skill/tool checks) --> 300
     - Default activity completion target (simple) --> 10